TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-monitoring-serverlogs.md

 # Monitoring server logs

 Azure Database for PostgreSQL has error, query, and audit logs available.
-Query and error logs can be used to identify, troubleshoot, and repair configuration errors and sub-optimal performance.
+Use query and error logs to identify, troubleshoot, and repair configuration errors and sub-optimal performance.
 Go to **Security** > **Auditing** for troubleshooting guidance on audit logs.

 Most users are able to resolve their issue using the steps below.